Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 #pagebreak(weak: true)

 = Evaluation <evaluation>

+//The evaluation section provides a comprehensive analysis of how the window size and measurement step range impact the performance of three distinct machine learning models applied to quantum computing classification tasks.

 Three different evaluations have been performed:
 1. an accuracy comparison for different window size and measurement step ranges.
 2. the impact of excluding one quantum computer and using only the excluded quantum computer as test data.